Extract from a YouTube URL

 You can summarize it, translate it, pull exact quotes, create study notes, analyze a creator script, draft blog posts, or turn the spoken content into a reusable content plan.

-Extract YouTube captions into clean text, then turn that transcript into notes, summaries, quotes, and content workflows in Kollab.
+Extract YouTube captions into clean text, request TXT or SRT output, then turn that transcript into notes, summaries, quotes, prompts, and content workflows in Kollab.